 Welcome to Fort George Island Cultural State Park

-A site of human occupation for over 5,000 years, Fort George Island was named for a 1736 fort built to defend the Ribault Clubsouthern flank of Georgia when it was a colony.
+A site of human occupation for over 5,000 years, Fort George Island was named for a 1736 fort built to defend the southern flank of Georgia when it was a colony.

-Today's visitors come for boating, fishing, off-road bicycling, and hiking.
-A key attraction is the restored.
+Today's visitors come for boating, fishing, off-road bicycling and hiking.
+A key attraction is the restored 1920s clubhouse.
 Once an exclusive resort, it is now a visitor center with a meeting space available for special functions.
 Behind the club, small boats, canoes and kayaks can be launched on the tidal waters.
-To reserve the Club for a special event, contact The Ribault Club at 904-251-1050.
+To reserve the club for a special event, contact The Ribault Club at 904-251-1050.